District of Columbia State Excise Taxes 2016 - Fuel, Cigarette, and Alcohol Taxes

-District of Columbia Gas Tax0th highest gas tax
+District of Columbia Gas Tax32nd highest gas tax

-The District of Columbia excise tax on gasoline is 23.50¢ per gallon, one of the highest gas taxes in the country.
-District of Columbia's excise tax on gasoline is ranked #0 out of the 50 states.
+The District of Columbia excise tax on gasoline is 23.50¢ per gallon, lower then 64% of the other 50 states.
+District of Columbia's excise tax on gasoline is ranked #32 out of the 50 states.
 The District of Columbia gas tax is included in the pump price at all gas stations in District of Columbia.

-District of Columbia Cigarette Tax0th highest cigarette tax
+District of Columbia Cigarette Tax11th highest cigarette tax

-The District of Columbia excise tax on cigarettes is $2.86 per 20 cigarettes, one of the highest cigarettes taxes in the country.
-District of Columbia's excise tax on cigarettes is ranked #0 out of the 50 states.
-The District of Columbia cigarette tax of $2.86 is applied to every 20 cigarettes sold (the size of an average pack of cigarettes).
+The District of Columbia excise tax on cigarettes is $2.50 per 20 cigarettes, higher then 78% of the other 50 states.
+District of Columbia's excise tax on cigarettes is ranked #11 out of the 50 states.
+The District of Columbia cigarette tax of $2.50 is applied to every 20 cigarettes sold (the size of an average pack of cigarettes).
 If a pack contains more then 20 cigarettes, a higher excise tax will be collected.